prb28/vscode-amiga-assembly/README.md

 **For an easy startup try the** [example workspace](https://github.com/prb28/vscode-amiga-wks-example).

 ## New in 0.9
-- Show disassembled code in editor for stack trace selection without source, breakpoints on disassebled code
+- Show disassembled code in editor for stack trace selection without source, breakpoints on disassembled code
 - Better error messages on bad settings and launch parameters

 ### Other features